Low-Rank Filtering and Smoothing for Sequential Deep Learning: Related Work

 \section{Related Work}

-\textbf{Continual learning:} There are several approaches to continual learning, which \citet{review_cl} categorized as either \textit{regularization-}, \textit{optimization-}, \textit{representation-}, \textit{architecture-}, or \textit{replay}-based (\Cref{app:CL_approaches}).
-In this paper, we use a (weight) regularization-based type of approach which tackle catastrophic forgetting in neural nets by constraining the model's weight space.
-They aim to identify weights that are important for the previous tasks and constrain their changes in the next tasks.
+\textbf{Continual learning:} \citet{review_cl} categorizes approaches to continual learning as either \mbox{\textit{regularization-},} \textit{optimization-}, \textit{representation-}, \textit{architecture-}, or \textit{replay}-based (\Cref{app:CL_approaches}).
+In this paper, we use a (weight) regularization-based type of approach which tackles catastrophic forgetting in neural nets by constraining the model's weight space.
+This approach aims to identify weights that are important for the previous tasks, and constrains their changes in subsequent tasks.
 A scalar hyperparameter $\lambda$, used on the regularizer, allows trading off performance on previous tasks vs.~the ability to learn new tasks. \textit{Elastic Weight Consolidation} (EWC) \citep{Kirkpatrick2017} takes inspiration from neuroscience and places a quadratic constraint on the model's parameters through a regularized loss.
 In each task, the regularizer consists of the sum of penalties of previous tasks where the importance of the weights is captured by the diagonal Fisher information matrix.
 In contrast, \textit{Online Structured Laplace Approximations} (OSLA) \citep{Ritter2018} uses a block-diagonal K-FAC \citep{martens2020optimizing} Hessian approximation.
-Their regularizer consists of a single penalty which recursively updates with the most recent log likelihood scaled by $\lambda$.
-The authors observe improved performance over EWC, which they mostly attribute to a more expressive Hessian approximation also capturing parameter interactions within a layer.
+Their regularizer consists of a single penalty, recursively updated with the most recent log likelihood scaled by $\lambda$.
+The authors observe improved performance over EWC, attributed to a more expressive Hessian approximation also capturing parameter interactions within a layer.
+For the exact definitions, see \Cref{app:CL_approaches}.
 Other weight regularization-based methods try to find better ways to represent the importance measure \citep{zenke2017continual}, refine the penalty \citep{8545895, 9009502}, use a expansion-renormalization approach \citep{NIPS2017_f708f064,pmlr-v80-schwarz18a}, or target the network \citep{nguyen2018variational}.
 EWC and OSLA are closest to our approach since we update the precision of our penalty and scale the regularizer similarly.
-However, the other methods use different Hessian approximations and neither approach uses a Bayesian filter or smoother.
+However, they use different curvature approximations and neither method uses a Bayesian filter or smoother.
+For related work on Gaussian Processes for CL, see \Cref{app:CL_approaches}.